BlakeFreer/HistoricalOntario/README.md

 See what Ontario looked centuries ago by combining atlas images and Google Earth.

 # Sources
-Atlases were downloaded from the [Canadaian County Atlas Digital Project](https://digital.library.mcgill.ca/countyatlas/default.htm) at McGill University.
+Atlases were downloaded from the [Canadian County Atlas Digital Project](https://digital.library.mcgill.ca/countyatlas/default.htm) at McGill University.